Kamran0153/Food-Pantry-Household-Visit-Forecasting/README.md

 # Procedure 2
 Data Generation Using Variational Auto Encoder (VAE):

 By using 336 samples and a variational auto encoder, we have generated 835 more data samples.
 The total dataset is split into 80% for training and 20% for inference.
 The encoder network has one intermediate layer with 10 ReLU nodes and 2 output nodes.
 The output of the encoder is the input of the decoder.
 The decoder has one intermediate layer with 10 linear nodes.
 The loss function is the addition of reconstruction loss which is the cross-entropy loss and KL divergence loss.
-After that, we have used the above mentioned algorithms.
+After that, we have used above-mentioned 9 client visit forecasting.

 # Performance
-The performance is measured by using Mean Absolution Percentage Error (MAPE).
+The client visit forecasting performance for the Lakeview Baptist Food Pantry is shown in the following table, where the forecasting accuracy is measured by using Mean Absolution Percentage Error (MAPE).

 | Algorithm | Training Error | Inference Error | Training Error with VAE | Inference Error with VAE |
 | :-- | :-: | :-: | :-: | :-: |
 |Linear Regression| 38.06 %| 45.08 %| 25.45 % | 26.4 %|